 1. Can you tell us a little bit about the band for those that have never heard of you before?

-3. What are some of the concepts the band explores with the music?
+3. What are some of the concepts and images the band brings out with the music?

 4. What is the meaning and inspiration behind the bands name?